ClimateMind/climatemind-backend/README.md

 5. Use the visualization dashboard in your internet browser.

 6. When done using the dashboard, close the browser and stop the script from running by going to the terminal and pressing [CTRL + C]

+## Code Style
+The python code is style using [Black](https://pypi.org/project/black/)

+You can run Black locally to see which files need formatting using `python3 -m black --check ./`

+You can use Black to automatically format your files using `python3 -m black ./`